jayc-1111/block-whiteboard/important-notes-2.md

 - `css/base/variables.css` - Set category padding to 0
 - `css/items/widget/categories.css` - Removed grid gap, adjusted header/bottom padding

-**Result:** Cards now fill completely edge-to-edge within categories and touch each other without gaps.
+**Result:** Files now fill completely edge-to-edge within categories and touch each other without gaps.

 ---

 ### 2025-08-15: Section Selection for Firefox Extension Bookmarks (ADDED)
-**Feature:** When adding bookmarks from Firefox extension to expanded cards with multiple sections, users can now choose which section to add the bookmark to.
+**Feature:** When adding bookmarks from Firefox extension to expanded files with multiple sections, users can now choose which section to add the bookmark to.

 **Implementation:**
-- Modified `bookmark-destination-selector.js` to show section list when expanded card has multiple sections
+- Modified `bookmark-destination-selector.js` to show section list when expanded file has multiple sections
 - First section is selected by default
 - Shows section title and bookmark count for each section
 - Selected section highlighted in light purple (#e8e8ff)